-- Simplicity: Easy to follow metrics that highlight a specific purpose or goal
+- Simplicity: Easy-to-follow metrics that highlight a specific purpose or goal

 - Accuracy: Metrics are accurate and up-to-date for optimal information

-- Appeal: Metrics are organized in an appealing, easy to read format for better viewing
+- Appeal: Metrics are organized in an appealing, easy-to-read format for better viewing

 Roofing Webmasters will keep you updated on your website’s performance through reporting.
 We believe that every one of our clients should be informed and have the ability to hold us accountable for our services.
-We offer month-to-month agreements so you’re never locked in long-term.
+We offer month-to-month agreements, so you’re never locked in long-term.

-KPI’s and Accountability
+KPIs and Accountability

-The foremost benefit of KPI’s is their revelation of marketing performance.
-If your roofing company pays a service manager for marketing, performance indicators can reveal what kind of job they are doing, and whether or not that matches a) what they promised and b) what you’re paying.
+The foremost benefit of KPIs is their revelation of marketing performance.
+If your roofing company pays a service manager for marketing, performance indicators can reveal what kind of job they are doing and whether that matches a) what they promised and b) what you’re paying.